Funding for clinical trials

 - It is a condition of award that where a Trust-funded clinical trial involves activities to be undertaken by a third party, the host organisation should ensure that a formal contract with the third party is in place prior to any such activity being carried out.

-Technology Transfer at the Wellcome Trust will consider trials that are designed to provide proof of concept and/or evaluate safety and other aspects of a new technology requiring regulatory approval.
+Our Innovations division at the Wellcome Trust will consider trials that are designed to provide proof of concept and/or evaluate safety and other aspects of a new technology requiring regulatory approval.
 This might be a drug, vaccine, cell-based therapy, diagnostic test or medical device.
-Trials or clinical evaluations intended to develop a product for commercialisation (these may be conducted overseas if appropriate) should also be referred to Technology Transfer.
+Trials or clinical evaluations intended to develop a product for commercialisation (these may be conducted overseas if appropriate) should also be referred to Innovations.

 The Medicines for Human Use (Clinical Trials) Regulations 2004, which implement the EU Clinical Trials Directive and apply to clinical trials of investigational medicinal products, require applicants to identify a sponsor who is in a position to accept the responsibilities and accountabilities associated with assuming this role.